GD-Doom/GD-Doom-Prototype/README.md

 - UDMF map support
 - Improved sound mixer with floating-point samples and OpenAL spatialization/attenuation models
 - A soundfont-capable MIDI player (SF2/SF3 support)
-- OPL emulation with external OP2/AIL/TMB/WOPL instrument support
-- Many more music and sound formats (PC Speaker, IMF, MP3, OGG, FLAC, IT/S3M/XM/MOD/FT)
+- Many more music and sound formats (MP3, OGG, FLAC, IT/S3M/XM/MOD/FT)
 - UMAPINFO compatibility
 - Migration from SDL1 to SDL2 (longevity and improved gamepad support)
-- Lua as the primary scripting language, with a COAL compatibility layer for ease of migration
+- Lua as the primary scripting language
-- Expanded DDF, RTS, and COAL features
+- Expanded DDF, and RTS features
 - Widescreen statusbar, intermission, and title screens
 - Replaced GLBSP with AJBSP as the internal nodebuilder
 - Inventory system